arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ## The Board

 Nano ESP32 is a 3.3 V development board based on the NORA-W106-10B from u-blox®, a module that includes a ESP32-S3 system on a chip (SoC).
 This module has support for Wi-Fi® and Bluetooth® Low Energy (LE), with amplified communication through a built-in antenna.
-The CPU (32-bit Xtensa® LX7) support clock frequencies at up to 240 MHz and has native support for debugging via the USB-C® connector.
+The CPU (32-bit Xtensa® LX7) support clock frequencies at up to 240 MHz.

 ### Application Examples